Spanish Course Descriptions

 G-ML 108 Level I Spanish

 Acquisition of the four skills: hearing, speaking, reading, and writing.
 Latin American and Spanish cultural aspects are an integral part of this course.
-Classes are conducted in Spanish and English.
+Classes conducted in Spanish.
+Tutorial sessions required.
 (Fall and Spring)

 G-ML 109 Level II Spanish

-A continuation of G-ML 108 with emphasis on mastery of the verb tenses, short sentence building, and vocabulary expansion.
-Includes study of Latin American and Spanish culture.
-Classes are conducted in Spanish and English.
+A continuation of G-ML 108 with emphasis on mastery of the verb tenses and building of vocabulary.
+Classes conducted in Spanish.
+Tutorial sessions may be required.
 (Spring)

 G-ML168/268 Spanish for Travelers